Enforce product partition interfaces

 When native interface enforcement is enabled, the linker configuration for the bionic linker doesn't allow system processes to use product libraries, creating a product section for the product processes that can't link to libraries outside the product partition (however, such processes can link to VNDK libraries).
 Attempts to violate the runtime link configuration cause the process to fail and generate a CANNOT LINK EXECUTABLE error message.

 To enable the Java interface enforcement, set PRODUCT_ENFORCE_PRODUCT_PARTITION_INTERFACE to true.
 (The value is automatically set to true when the shipping API level for the target is greater than 29.)
-When enabled, enforcement allows/disallows the following access.
+When enabled, enforcement allows or disallows the following access:

 API /system /system_ext /product /vendor /data